Using Inspec to test Azure resources

 You will need Azure resources to run the InSpec tests for the next section.
 If you have a repo where you deploy ARM templates, you can use that or if you are completely starting from scratch, you can go into the Azure portal and just deploy a VM.

-To deploy a VM from the azure portal, select Create a resource from the upper left.
-I try to use cheap machines for windows examples, so I search for [smalldisk] Windows.
-Any of these options will work.
+from the upper left.
+I try to use cheap machines for windows examples, so I search for [smalldisk] Windows

 Disclaimer: I have only tested against Windows machines :)

 Now I’ve got my “house keeping” done, time for the real fun.
 I am assuming at this point you have InSpec downloaded locally, if not, you can grab it here.
-While writing this tutorial I am running on InSpec 2.2.112 but the most recent package is 3.0.9
+While writing this tutorial I am running on InSpec 2.2.112

 The PSL of InSpec